Should I Lock My Mortgage Rate Today?

 There are risks to not locking in a mortgage rate before closing.

 If you don’t lock in a rate, it can change at any time.
 An uptick in interest rates would translate to a higher monthly mortgage payment.
-While a slight bump to your monthly payment may not require mortgage relief, it could cost thousands over time.
+Granted, a slight bump to your monthly payment may not lead to mortgage relief, but it could cost thousands over time.

 You can use a mortgage calculator tool to see how much a rise in rates could affect your mortgage payment.